 Welcome to the Problem-Solving Courts Community.
 Here you can find a wealth of resources for the numerous and various problem-solving courts located throughout the nation.
 See our General Information Resource Guide on problem-solving courts for an overview.

 Center for Court Innovation

 Substance Abuse Mental Health Service Administration

 Problem-solving courts are specialized dockets within the criminal justice system that seek to address the underlying problem(s) contributing to certain criminal offenses.
-Generally, a problem-solving court involves a close collaboration between a judge(s) and a community service team to develop a case plan and closely monitor a defendant’s compliance, imposing proper sanctions when necessary.
+Generally, a problem-solving court involves a close collaboration between a judge(s) and a community service team to develop a case plan and closely monitor a defendant’s compliance, imposing proper sanctions when necessary, see our General Information Resource Guide.
 While the most widely recognized problem-solving court is the drug court, there are a multitude of other various problem-solving courts located in every state and territory.

 Community courts are neighborhood-focused courts that address quality of life or “nuisance” cases and takes a more proactive approach to public safety.

 Drug courts are problem-solving courts that target criminal defendants who have alcohol and other drug dependency problems.

 Fathering courts are specialized dockets that use alternatives to incarceration in an attempt to assist non-custodial parents with unpaid child support.